A timeline of 22-year-old Gabby Petito's case - KTVZ

 North Port police say authorities are conducting a search for Laundrie at the Carlton Reserve, a nature area with more than 80 miles of hiking trails in Venice, Florida.

-Meanwhile, the FBI announces the agency and its partners are also conducting ground surveys in Grand Teton National Park that are relevant to Petito’s disappearance.
+Meanwhile, the FBI announces the agency and its partners are also conducting ground surveys in Grand Teton National Park relevant to Petito’s disappearance.

 The national park is where Petito is believed to have been before her last communication with her family, police have previously said.